 Prescription drugs (outpatient)

-Medicare Part B (Medical Insurance) covers a limited number of outpatient prescription drugs under certain conditions.
+Medicare Part B (Medical Insurance) covers a limited number of outpatient prescription drugs under certain conditions

-Here are some examples of Part B-covered drugs:
+Examples of Part B-covered drugs:

 - HIV prevention drugs.